LacunaSoftware/RestPkiSamples/Java/README.md

 Java 6 sample
 -------------

-If you want to use a older version than Java 7, there is a sample of use of REST PKI on Java 6, that can be found in the folder [spring-mvc-java6](spring-mvc-java6/).
-This sample use another library exclusively made to work with Java 6 (see [Client lib for Java 6](#client-lib-for-java-6) section below).
+If you want to use an older version than Java 7, please use the sample project for Java 6, which can be found in the folder [spring-mvc-java6](spring-mvc-java6/).
+This sample uses another library exclusively made to work with Java 6 (see [Client lib for Java 6](#client-lib-for-java-6) section below).
 The steps to execute the sample are the same as for the default sample.
-If you want to use Java 7 or greater, we recommend to use [Default sample](#default-sample).
+If you want to use Java 7 or greater, we recommend using the [Default sample](#default-sample).

 Opening the samples on Eclipse or IDEA
 --------------------------------------